OpenMoonRay/openmoonray-docs/docs/moonray/lights/DiskLight.md

   default: 1.0

   <p>directionality of light emission.
 1 is completely diffuse hemisphere.
-0 is parallel to normal of light.<\p>
+0 is parallel to normal of light.</p>

   <h3>texture_filter</h3>